Main Content

 Error Handling

 The I2C protocol defines multiple error conditions that can happen during a transaction.
 This example models two of such errors: a write collision error and an overwrite error.
 The write collision error happens when two devices try to write at the same time in the bus.
 This typically happens when two devices try to initiate a transaction at the exact same time.
-The overwrite error happens when a peripheral sends a byte to the controller device before the controller has had the chance to read the previous byte and thus the read buffer is overwritten.
+The overwrite error happens when a peripheral sends a byte to the controller device before the controller can read the previous byte and the read buffer is overwritten.

 To see what can happen when there is no error handling, disable the error handling variant transitions in the Driver chart and enable the block that creates the error conditions.